strands-project/data_compression/README.md

 data_compression
 ================

 Video encoding for 8 bit RGB images, 16 bit grayscale depth images and possibly more.
-The package is laid out as a catkin workspace.
+The package is laid out as a catkin package.

 Here you can find information for installing libav 9, which is required to compile this: https://github.com/strands-project/data_compression/wiki/Setup-libav